Well, I don't expect it to mollify very many of you, but I'm going to tell you anyway.

 This is just entertainment.

-You need because the kids aren't hearing it, they emulate these guys because these guys portray the reality of it.
+Because the kids aren't hearing it, they emulate these guys because these guys portray the reality of it.

-So and you know what?
+And you know what?

 All the other charlatans who've gotten rich too, if they really care, let's get down to Chicago.

-Let's hold arm in arms with the soldiers that are marching in the streets and helping, trying to help the community bridge the gap with with gangs and all that stuff.
+Let's hold arm in arms with the soldiers that are marching in the streets and helping, trying to help the community bridge the gap with gangs and all that stuff.

-If the if these rich artists and rappers really care, which I believe some of them really do, then let's get back to the community in a real way instead of that inspires another question.
+If these rich artists and rappers really care, which I believe some of them really do, then let's get back to the community in a real way instead of that inspires another question.

-I can you know my understanding, fear, is that there are a lot of people, not rappers, but I'm talking about race business executives making a lot of money on the basis that this strife and conflict is never ending.
+I can, you know, my understanding, fear, is that there are a lot of people, not rappers, but I'm talking about race business executives making a lot of money on the basis that this strife and conflict is never ending.

 Because they keep the cycle of victim going.